alexbelgium/hassio-addons/portainer/README.md

 ## RESTORE BACKUP

-Keep option password empty, and put your backup in the /share folder, this will be mounted in the addon
+Open the addon options and set the password to "".
+Restart the addon, it will allow to restore portainer from a backup.
+You need to put your backup in an accessible folder such as /share to have it mounted in the addon

 ## WARNING